-The first version of the car was made by Dinky which, as most of you will know, was a MECCANO company, and it appeared in toyshops sometime around 1972.
-At some stage in time, Meccano and Dinky parted company, so when the second version of the car appeared around 1979-ish (I think), it no longer bore the Dinky name on the base, but rather that of its once-parent company - Meccano.
-The mould had been altered to remove the large wheel from the centre of the car and the car itself, as well as the PinkPanther driver, were in a lighter shade of pink than Mark I had been.
+The first version of the car was manufactured by Dinky which, as most of you will know, was a MECCANO company, and it appeared in toyshops sometime around 1972.
+At some point Meccano and Dinky parted company, so when the second version of the car appeared around 1979-ish (I think), it no longer bore the Dinky name on the base, but rather that of its once-parent company - Meccano.
+The mould had been altered to remove the large wheel from the centre of the car, and the car itself, as well as the PinkPanther driver, were in a lighter shade of pink than Mark I had been.

 So, until I get back into that cupboard, here's the slightly more aesthetically-pleasing model for your eager eyes.
 I've still got the bubble-card package it came in, but that's in the cupboard along with the other car, so you'll have to live without it for now.
 CORGI TOYS also produced a Pink Panther item - Panther on a motorbike - I'd have shown it here, but guess where it is?